tuvo1106/aws-primer/certified_solutions_architect.md

   - Choose design features in solutions that enable operational resilience.

 Whitepapers

-Read _AWS Well-Achitected Framework_.
+- AWS Well-Achitected Framework.
-Read _Architecting for the Cloud: AWS Best Practices_.
+- Architecting for the Cloud: AWS Best Practices.

 ---